goji vegan hotel Rhodes

 A 3-course dinner is served by the poolside between 7-9 PM.
 As with the breakfasts, the food arrives promptly to your table.
 Keep in mind that the family makes and serves everything here so there is no ‘restaurant staff’ who cater to you.
 Daily dinner at the hotel includes a salad and piece of pie as a starter, a main dish, and a dessert.

-Salad and Pie for starters.
+Salad and pie for starters.

 The starter is typically a salad bowl and a slice of Greek pie, stuffed with veg, mushrooms.
 The mains were different everyday – we had Greek fava, then on one day it’s a lentil stew, gigantes beans, another day it’s orzo or moussaka (delicious)!